 VirusTotal inspects files using a variety of scanning engines to ensure the content is safe.
 This is free service which does not promote any specific antivirus solutions.

-On some systems, the warning dialog provides a More Info link which will display some additional information and allow you to install the package.
+The warning dialog provides a More Info link which will display some additional information and allow you to install the package.

 This will show the installer executable (in this case, the SocketTools .NET Edition) and the publisher.
 You can validate this by checking the installer for a valid code signing certificate by viewing the file properties and selecting the Digital Signatures tab.